Wizardry Jun Suemi Art

 Wizardry Proving Grounds of the Mad Overlord

 Bailey: So Brian Fargo is a person I worked with a lot at Fig when I headed that up.
 I talked to him many times throughout the remaster of Bard's Tale.
-And I always assessed that if he was gonna do that, like instead of doing kind of the smaller revamp, I was like, 'Dude, you should just go all out and do a huge one'.
+And I always assessed that if he was gonna do that, 'Dude, you should just go all out and do a huge one'.
 And we had talked about that.
-We talked about like how much passion there was around Bard's Tale 1.
+We talked about how much passion there was around Bard's Tale 1.
 And that reward tier he ended up having on his Kickstarter for Bard's Tale 4 ended up going so well for remastering 1, 2, and 3 that when we talked about it later, we were like, 'Wow, that probably could have been its own Kickstarter, just to do a crowdfunding event, take one of those games, and remaster it.'

-And so I was talking to him and I was like, 'Hey, so, what else is out there that we could do this with?'
+And so I was talking to him, 'Hey, so, what else is out there that we could do this with?'
 And he was like, 'How about Wizardry?'
-And I was like, 'Yeah, but where's that been?'
-And he was like, 'Well, I can make an introduction to you to Rob and Norm.'
-And when I approached them, it seemed like they were thinking the same thing.
-I don't know if it's one of those things where you're just thinking the same thing at the same time, but the three of us got together and we were like, 'Well, great, if we're gonna do this, let's talk about what developers might make sense.'
+And I said, 'Yeah, but where's that been?'
+He said, 'Well, I can make an introduction to you to Rob and Norm.'
+And when I approached them, it seemed that they were thinking the same thing.
+I don't know if it's one of those things where you're just thinking the same thing at the same time, but the three of us got together and said, 'Well, great, if we're gonna do this, let's talk about what developers might make sense.'

 Time Extension: Picking up that, why did you decide to go with Digital Eclipse as the developer for the project?
 Why did they stand out to you?